ansible/workshops/exercises/rhdp_auto_satellite/3-convert2rhel/3.4-conclusion/README.md

 ## Thank You!

-If you enjoyed this workshop, please take a moment to give it a 5-star rating or write a review.
-If you have any ideas for improvements or new features, don't hesitate to raise an issue [here](https://github.com/ansible/workshops/issues/new/choose) tagging @swapdisk and @heatmiser.
+If you enjoyed this workshop, please take a moment to give it a rating or write a review.
+If you have any ideas for improvements or new features, don't hesitate to raise an issue [here](https://github.com/redhat-cop/agnosticd/issues/new/choose), reference the workshop name `Ansible Workshop - Automated Satellite Workshop` and tagging/mentioning `@heatmiser` within the issue.
 All ideas and feedback are welcome!

 ---